coupergateway/couper-examples/error-handling-ba/README.md

 }
 ```

-The status code is 401, again, because this time, the `error_type` in the log entry is the less specific `basic_auth`.
+Again, you get the status code `401`.
+Because this time, the `error_type` in the log entry is less specific, namely `basic_auth`:

 ```json
 {"auth_user":"john.doe",...,"error_type":"basic_auth","handler":"error_basic_auth","level":"error","message":"access control error: ba: credential mismatch",...}
 ```

-If we want to change all error responses related to our basic auth access control, we can remove the error handler label entirely:
+You can either add several `error_handler` blocks with different labels or, in order to change all error responses related to the basic auth access control, omit the error handler label entirely:

 ```hcl
   basic_auth "ba" {